Perjury Defense Lawyer Chicago

 • Grand jury testimony

-To obtain a conviction for perjury, the State must prove several specific elements beyond a reasonable doubt.
+To obtain a criminal conviction for perjury, prosecutors must prove several specific elements beyond a reasonable doubt.

 Statement Made Under Oath

-Statements made casually to police officers or investigators generally do not qualify as perjury, although they may lead to other charges.
+Statements casually made to police officers generally do not constitute perjury, although they may potentially lead to other criminal charges.

-Minor inaccuracies or irrelevant statements usually do not meet the legal definition of perjury.
+Minor inaccuracies or irrelevant statements generally do not satisfy the legal definition of perjury.

 Penalties for Perjury in Illinois

-Perjury is classified as a Class 3 felony in Illinois.
-A conviction can result in significant penalties.
+Perjury is generally classified as a Class 3 felony under Illinois law.

 • Court costs and assessments

-Even when probation is imposed instead of prison, a felony conviction can have lasting consequences.
+Even when probation or community service is imposed instead of prison time, a felony conviction can create severe long-term consequences.

 Long-Term Consequences of a Perjury Conviction

-A perjury conviction can affect your credibility in future legal proceedings.
-If you testify in court in the future, opposing attorneys may attempt to use the conviction to challenge your credibility.
+A felony conviction may also impact future testimony in court because opposing attorneys may attempt to use the conviction to challenge credibility.

-Perjury investigations often begin after prosecutors or investigators review sworn testimony and believe that statements may have been false.
+Perjury investigations often begin after prosecutors review testimony and believe false information may have been provided under oath.

 These investigations frequently involve: